tjone270/minqlx/README.md

 Installation
 ============
 These instructions are for Debian 7 or 8 (use the latter if you can choose).
-For Ubuntu, it's pretty much the same except you add Ubuntu 15's package repository temporarily, since it has Python 3.5 in it.
+For Ubuntu, see the [wiki entry](https://github.com/MinoMino/minqlx/wiki/Ubuntu) for details.
 You're on your own for the time being on other distros, but feel free to add instructions to the [wiki](https://github.com/MinoMino/minqlx/wiki) if you want to help out.